 3. This warehouse-turned-living/event space in Bushwick

-This old warehouse-turned-living-space is a popular event space and film location.
-Check out the photos and you’ll see that it’s a gem.
-There are still plenty of elements of the old warehouse leftover, but the rest of it has been redone in a posh 1920s New York style (just look at the dark penny tile, claw-foot tub in the bathroom, and gorgeous chandeliers for lighting throughout the place).
+This old warehouse-turned-living space is a popular event space and film location.
+Check out the photos, and you’ll see that it’s a gem.
+There are still plenty of elements of the old warehouse leftover, but the rest of it has been redone in a posh contemporary style.
 There’s furniture you’re free to use (or stow away), plenty of cool art, a natural place for a stage — if you wanted to throw concert — and there’s even a photo screen and projector available if you want to show your new documentary here.

 5. This warehouse with character in East Williamsburg

-This warehouse in East Williamsburg is part of a larger complex that has been the home to many film productions, including an episode of HBO’s Girls.
-This particular part of the complex is 2600 square feet, and can comfortably fit 75.
+This warehouse in East Williamsburg is part of a larger complex that has been the home to many film and television productions.
+This particular part of the complex is 3,600 square feet and can comfortably fit 50.
 The place has that ideal warehouse feel, with its exposed bricks and beams, which is why it’s so popular with NYC’s filmmakers and photographers.
-There is a hair and makeup room, and another flex space for you and your team to prep.
+There is a hair and makeup room and another flex space for you and your team to prep.
 The whole place is heated and ventilated.
-And you can flood it with water or even set up pyrotechnics, if that’s what your film calls for.
+And you can flood it with water or even set up pyrotechnics if that’s what your film calls for.
 Talk to the staff, and they will happily set you up with whatever you need.

-6. This brilliant converted warehouse and garden space in East Williamsburg
+6. This brilliant converted warehouse in Kings County

 7. This raw warehouse space in East Williamsburg

-This particular space is part of the same warehouse complex that we mentioned in #4.
-This warehouse in NYC is 2000 square feet with weathered white bricks, and 37-foot-tall ceilings.
+This warehouse in NYC is more than 12,000 square feet with weathered white bricks and 20-foot-tall ceilings.
 Compared to some other warehouses on this list, it’s definitely raw, so you might have to do some work to get it looking the way you’re imagining.
 But that’s easy to do, and the owners are very accommodating.
 It’s a great production facility with lots of practical perks — like the ground-level loading bay that makes it simple to get your crew and gear in and out.
 This is your blank canvas.

 8. This white-brick warehouse with a rooftop deck

-A lot of warehouses in NYC are raw, whereas a lot of the others have been redone into fashionable living or event spaces.
+Many warehouses in NYC are raw, whereas a lot of the others have been redone into fashionable living or event spaces.
 This place falls somewhere in between the two.
 The airy warehouse space is bright, painted white, and not too weathered — raw but well kept.
-Upstairs, there is a furnished sitting area with a piano that is a very popular photography destination.
+Upstairs, there is a furnished sitting area with a piano that is a top-rated photography destination.
 And, this place is also a popular rental for special events, as it also has a 30-person rooftop deck with available barbecue.

 10. This bright little warehouse space in Greenpoint

-This space is on the small side, but we included it because we sort of love the look of it.
+This space is on the small side, as far as warehouses in NYC go.
+But we included it because we sort of love its look.
 Those wooden floors!
 Wide-planked and distressed, but not distressed on purpose.
-Bright tall ceilings, lots of light, and just the right little pops of color.
+Bright, tall ceilings, lots of light, and just the right little pops of color.
 No wonder this place is Instagrammed so much.
 In the 1800s, it was a rope factory, and now, in its new life, it’s a hotspot for filmmakers and photographers.
 Be sure to ask them about their equipment rentals and their production services.
-Perhaps they can save you some time and money –– in addition to providing you with this amazing backdrop.
+Perhaps they can save you some time and money – in addition to providing you with this amazing backdrop.